blaenk/blaenk.github.io/provider/notes/lua.markdown

 **Cons**:

   * Safety.
 Third-party scripting can easily crash the application
-  * Bindings seem to mainly be simpler from a C-language perspective --- after all, they _are_ made with C in mind.
+  * Bindings seem to be simpler from a C-language perspective.
 To this end, C++ programs would presumably have to write C ABI functions to be picked up/wrapped on Lua's end via the FFI [^cpp_wrapping].
 This contrasts with automatically generated SWIG bindings from C++ to Lua's C API.
 However, I think a benefit is that it ends up being cleaner and more precise/predictable than generated code.

 # Using FFI